paupino/rust-decimal/CONTRIBUTING.md

   branch before submitting your pull request.
 If it doesn't merge cleanly with master you may be asked to rebase your changes.

-- Commits should be as small as possible, while ensuring that each commit is correct independently (i.e., each commit should compile and pass tests).

 - If your patch is not getting reviewed or you need a specific person to review it, you can @-reply a reviewer asking for a review in the pull request or inside a comment.